SAP-samples/teched2023-XP264/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/MFASAPBUILDAPPSLogon1.png" width="70%">

-9. A Pop-Up will ask for a passcode.
+9. A Pop-Up will ask for a **passcode**.
+Open the **authenticatior app** you are using on our mobile device.
 To proceed, please enter the time-based passcode generated by your mobile device for the application.
-Then Continue
+Then Continue.

 <br><img src="/exercises/ex1/images/MFASAPBUILDAPPSPasscode.png" width="70%">

-10. Success !
-The SAP Build App opens.
+10. **Success!** The SAP Build App opens.

 <br><img src="/exercises/ex1/images/SAP Build App.png" width="70%">